sbx-bnagle/ALCF-AR2022/02_features/polaris.md

 # Exascale Preparations

 Researchers from DOE’s Princeton Plasma Physics Laboratory are leading an Aurora ESP project that aims to use particle simulations of plasma, including impurities and the important magnetic field geometry at the edge, to predict behavior of ITER plasmas and to help guide future experimental parameters.
-The team is using Polaris to run simulations of the DIII-D National Fusion Facility’s tokamak device with Carbon impurities to inform their planned simulations of ITER plasmas with Tungsten impurities on Aurora.
+The team is using Polaris to run simulations of the DIII-D National Fusion Facility’s tokamak device with carbon impurities to inform their planned simulations of ITER plasmas with tungsten impurities on Aurora.

 The NWChemEx team, supported by the ESP and ECP, will use Aurora to advance the understanding of chemical systems to aid in developing new methods for converting biomass into biofuels.
 In preparation for larger simulations on Aurora, the researchers are leveraging Polaris to carry out simulations to produce initial geometries appropriate for the conversion of propene to propanol within zeolites.